Visit the Packrafting in New Zealand facebook group to connect to the local Packrafting Community.

 This site has all the NZ Topomaps (the same as DOC GIS and WAMS) but without any of the overlaid information.
 This makes it much faster to view the maps, but there’s less deeper info to help plan.
 Very popular site in NZ.
 Its also the site used to power the route maps on this blog.

 Packrafting New Zealand is NZ’s first Packrafting guide company.
 They offer a number of guided packrafting trips, as well as offering Packraft specific river safety and rescue courses.
 They also sell gear from Alpacka Rafts, Hyperlite Mountain Gear and Western Mountaineering.

-Koaro Packrafts are a NZ company, based on the west coast who began to produce and sell packrafts in 2016.
+Koaro Packrafts are a NZ company, based on the west coast that began to produce and sell packrafts in 2016.